 A paneled door highlights a particular kind of construction method.
 Manufacturers craft paneled door designs using separate panels and frames.
-According to the master craftsmen at Hull Millwork, paneled door styles are a more sophisticated design than plank door.

 This design was developed to overcome wood’s tendency to shrink and expand in the weather.
 The different components of the door allow each other to change without affecting the overall structure.

 A paneled door is the most common choice for interior and exterior spaces.
 There are such varieties of paneled doors styles that you can use unique varieties that set your home apart.